 - I’ve added a little vanilla extract.

 As far as the almonds are concerned, combine them with cinnamon and brown sugar to create a little crunch.

-This modified version of my mom’s Almond Apple Square Cake is one of is one the best apple cake recipes you can make, especially in the autumn.
+This modified version of my mom’s Almond Apple Square Cake is one of the best apple cake recipes you can make, especially in the autumn.

 It’s one of those cakes that tastes better the next day.
 Super moist with just the right amount of sweetness.
 You need to try it!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,

 ★★★★★ If you have made this Easy Apple Cake Recipe, I would love to hear about it in the comments below and be sure to rate the recipe!